 3. TCL 65-Inch Class 6-Series 4K QLEDHDR Roku Smart TV

 Possibly the Best Roku TV Around

-Whether you need a bright screen of vivid colors, the TCL 6 Series can provide both for a reasonable price.
+Whether you need a bright screen or vivid colors, the TCL 6 Series can provide both for a reasonable price.
 SDR mode can hit a brightness high enough to look clear and crisp even during the middle of the day and an HDR mode that provides a great deal of vibrancy when it's time to turn out the lights and watch a movie.
-If you're looking for the best contrast and colors, this Roku TV should be on your best of shortlist.
-And gamers will love the fact that it registers almost no input lag and promises a refresh rate of a full 120 Hz.
+If you're looking for the best contrast and colors, this Roku TV should certainly be on your 'best of' shortlist.
+Gamers will also love the fact that it registers almost no input lag and promises a refresh rate of a full 120 Hz.